Mucopolysaccharidosis I (MPS I)

 MPS I is passed down through families.
 But you get it only when both parents give you a broken gene.

-If you get one normal gene and one "bad" gene, you won't have symptoms of MPS I, but you could pass the gene and the disease to your children.
+If you get one normal gene and one "bad" gene, you won't have symptoms of MPS I. You could pass the gene to your children, though.

 Many babies with MPS I don't show any signs of the disease at first.
 For those with less severe MPS I, symptoms show up later in childhood.
 People with this form, attenuated MPS I, probably can make a tiny bit of the protein, which is why their symptoms are milder and the disease moves very slowly.

-Children who have the severe form usually start to have symptoms while they're still an infant.
-They are often big when they're born and grow quickly for a year, but then stop by the time they're 3.
-They may never grow taller than 4 feet.
+Children who have the severe form usually start to have symptoms while they're still infants.
+They're often big when they're born and grow quickly for a year, but then stop by the time they're 3.
+They might never grow taller than 4 feet.
 They also tend to look similar:

 - Shorter than average, with stocky build